russmckendrick/records/content/albums/orchestral-manoeuvres-in-the-dark-12748287/index.md

 ---
 title: "Orchestral Manoeuvres In The Dark - Orchestral Manoeuvres In The Dark"
-album_artist: "Orchestral Manoeuvres In The Dark"
+artist: "Orchestral Manoeuvres In The Dark"
-album_title: "Orchestral Manoeuvres In The Dark"
+album_name: "Orchestral Manoeuvres In The Dark"
 date: 2018-11-03
 release_id: "12748287"
 slug: "orchestral-manoeuvres-in-the-dark-12748287"
+hideSummary: true
 cover:
     image: "orchestral-manoeuvres-in-the-dark-12748287.jpg"
+    alt: "Orchestral Manoeuvres In The Dark by Orchestral Manoeuvres In The Dark"
+    caption: "Orchestral Manoeuvres In The Dark by Orchestral Manoeuvres In The Dark"
-tags: ["Electronic"]
+genres: ["Electronic"]
-hideSummary: true
+styles: ["Synth-pop"]
 ---

 ## Tracklisting